-Task To create another administrator account for the license server

-''' flexnetlsadmin -server licenseServer_baseURL -authorize yourAdminName {yourAdminPassword|-passwordConsoleInput} -users -create newAdminName {newAdminPassword|-passwordConsoleInput} ROLE_ADMIN[+additional_roles] '''

-• yourAdminName yourAdminPassword-Your administrator credentials.
+''' Task To create another administrator account for the license server 1.
+Enter a command similar to this: flexnetlsadmin -server LicenseServer_baseURL -authorize yourAdminName {yourAdminPassword|-passwordConsoleInput} -users -create newAdminName {newAdminPassword|-passwordConsoleInput} ROLE_ADMIN[+additional_roles] The command requires the following: yourAdminName yourAdminPassword-Your administrator credentials.
 Note that you can provide your administrator password directly in the command; or, to avoid exposing this password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input.

-- newAdminName -The case-sensitive name with which you are identifying the new license-server administrator account. - newAdminPassword-The case-sensitive password that you are defining for the new license-server administrator account.
+Note - (Linux only) If you supply a password directly on the command line you may need to escape some characters with a backslash in order to prevent the shell from interpreting them.
+The safest approach is to surround the whole password with single quotes, and backslash any single quote that is part of the password. newAdminName-The case-sensitive name with which you are identifying the new license-server administrator account. newAdminPassword-The case-sensitive password that you are defining for the new license-server administrator account.
 This password must meet the criteria specified in Credential Requirements.
-To avoid exposing this password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input.
+To avoid exposing this password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input. '''